Batu Caves Temple – Malaysia Most Sacred Hindu Temple

 What to Eat at Batu Caves?

-If you’re visiting for a few hours, you can get some tasty snacks and Indian desserts, cut fruit, or coconut.
+If you visit for a few hours, you can get some tasty snacks and Indian desserts, cut fruit, or coconut.

-There are a few vegetarian restaurants nearby the Hindu temple.
+There are a few vegetarian restaurants near the Hindu temple.
 A vegetarian banana leaf lunch with parboiled rice, a curry, veggie dishes, and Papadom cost about USD 2.50

 Where do I Go for a Non-Vegetarian Meal?

-It would help if you made your way back to Kuala Lumpur for better quality food at lower prices.
+It would help if you returned to Kuala Lumpur for better quality food at lower prices.
 You could bring your drinking bottle to avoid buying bottled water.

 Batu Caves Temple Dress Code